andrea-pollastro/archiver-client/README.md

 ## 💬 Support

-For support, please open an issue in the [GitHub repository](https://github.com/andrea-pollastro/epics-archiver-tools) or contact the author at apollastro@lbl.gov.
+For support, please open an issue in the [GitHub repository](https://github.com/andrea-pollastro/epics-archiver-tools).